South West - Maintenance schemes

 We'll signpost diversion routes, if needed, and maintain access for emergency services.

-During the day the road will be open as usual but please plan ahead and allow extra time for your journeys.
+During the day the road will be open as usual.
+However, please plan ahead and allow extra time for your journeys.

 Please remember that closures can change at short notice.
 You can check the latest information on our daily closures page or find live travel information on our Traffic England website.
 Our travel alerts give details of live incidents on our network.